Medusa-Intelligence-Corp/TranslateTribune/README.md

 #### 3. View the Logs

 With the mount point identified, you can now access the logs.
-If, for example, the logs are stored in a file named `log.txt` within the volume, and the mount point is `/var/lib/docker/volumes/tt-logs/_data`, you can view the logs using:
+If, for example, the logs are stored in a file named `publisher.log` within the volume, and the mount point is `/var/lib/docker/volumes/tt-logs/_data`, you can view the logs using:

 ```bash
 less /var/lib/docker/volumes/tt-logs/_data/publisher.log